jufab/hystrix-resilience4j-microprofile-fault-tolerance/readme.md

 I use 3 libraries, and I want to see implementation, configuration, complexity and result.

-To help me (and for my curiosity ^_^ of course), I use microprofile starter to initialise all this project
+To help me (and for my curiosity of course ^_^), I use microprofile starter to initialise all this project

 ## Context